AdamMeyers/The_Termolator/README.md

-   Argument 2 (BACKGROUND) = a file listing the documents in the background set Argument 3 (EXTENSION) = the extension of input files Argument 4 (OUTPUT_NAME) = name of output file (without extension) Argument 5 (TRUE-OR-FALSE) = True or False (do background files need to be processed) Argument 6 (TRUE-OR-FALSE) = True if you want the system to use the relevance score for determining rankings and False otherwise.
+   Argument 2 (BACKGROUND) = a file listing the documents in the background set Argument 3 (EXTENSION) = the extension of input files Argument 4 (OUTPUT_NAME) = name of output file (without extension) Argument 5 (TRUE-OR-FALSE) = True or False (do background files need to be processed?)
+   	      If False, stored background cache will be loaded (see Argument 13).
+	      If True, background information will be stored as a cache file (see Argument 13).
+   Argument 6 (TRUE-OR-FALSE) = True if you want the system to use the relevance score for determining rankings and False otherwise.
    Argument 7 Maximum Number of Terms Considered (suggested = 30000)